 Another successful ‘Community Hay-Day’

-Villagers and volunteers from elsewhere joined a popular ‘Community Hay-Day’ on Sunday 4th September, bringing rakes and wheelbarrows to improve conditions for wildflowers on the village recreation ground.
+Over twenty villagers took part in the popular ‘Community Hay-Day’ on Saturday 2 September, bringing rakes and wheelbarrows to improve conditions for wildflowers on the village recreation ground.

-For the last couple of years, swathes of grass around the edges have been allowed to grow long – with appreciation from villagers and wildlife.
+For the last few years, swathes of grass around the edges of the Recreation Ground have been allowed to grow long – with appreciation from villagers and wildlife.

 But, as experts have advised, the grass has to be cut at least once a year or else it forms a thick thatch and wildflowers can’t survive.

 And then all the cuttings have to be removed to reduce soil fertility which is the key to helping more wildflowers in the future.